pies/OEM/INSTALL.md

 ### <a name="database">Database configuration</a>

 The database configuration is located in the main configuration file, `/php/config.xml`.
 By default it's commented out and the site can work just fine without it.
+The default database type is MySQL and the framework wasn't tested with any other database, although it's based on PDO, so should be relatively easy to use databases PDO supports.

 In the standard installation OEM supports two database configurations -- LIVE and DEV.
-The correct configuration is provided by `Site::DatabaseConfiguration()` (inherited from `Core\Framework`) based on whatever `Site::IsLive()` returns -- if it returns true the `config -> database -> live` is used, and otherwise it's `config -> database -> dev`.
+The correct configuration is provided by `Site::DatabaseConfiguration()` (inherited from `Core\Framework`) based on whatever `Site::IsLive()` returns -- if it returns true the `config->database->live` is used, and otherwise it's `config->database->dev`.
 You can customize this behavior by creating either of those methods in the `Site` class.

 Note that due to the inheritance of configuration files, a database configuration